Rocky IV: Plot

-In 1985, Soviet boxer Ivan Drago arrives in the United States with his wife, Ludmilla, a Soviet swimmer, and a team of trainers from the Soviet Union and Cuba.
-His manager, Nicolai Koloff, takes every opportunity to promote Drago's athleticism as a hallmark of Soviet superiority.
-Motivated by patriotism and an innate desire to prove himself, former heavyweight champion Apollo Creed challenges Drago to an exhibition bout.
-Rocky has reservations but agrees to help train Apollo for the match.
+In 1985, Russian boxer Ivan Drago arrives in the United States from the Soviet Union with his wife Ludmilla, his trainers and his manager, Nicolai Koloff.
+Koloff takes every opportunity to promote Drago's athleticism as a hallmark of Soviet superiority.
+Motivated by patriotism and a desire to step back in the ring, former heavyweight champion Apollo Creed challenges Drago to an exhibition fight.
+Rocky Balboa has reservations about his much larger opponent and about Creed coming out of retirement but agrees to help train Apollo for the match.

-During a press conference regarding the match, hostility sparks between Apollo's and Drago's respective camps.
 The boxing exhibition takes place at the MGM Grand Hotel in Las Vegas.
-Apollo enters the ring in an over-the-top patriotic entrance with James Brown performing "Living in America" complete with showgirls.
+Apollo enters the ring in an over-the-top patriotic entrance with James Brown performing "Living in America", complete with showgirls.
 The bout starts tamely with Apollo landing several punches that are ineffective against Drago, but Drago suddenly retaliates with devastating effects.
-By the end of the first round, Rocky and Apollo's trainer, Duke, plead with him to stop the match, but Apollo refuses to do so and tells Rocky to not stop the match "no matter what."
-Drago continues to pummel him in the second round and Duke begs Rocky to throw in the towel.
-Rocky honors Apollo's wishes, which allows Drago to beat Apollo to death in the ring.
-In the aftermath, Drago displays no sense of contrition, commenting to the assembled media: "If he dies, he dies."
+By the end of the first round, Rocky and Apollo's trainer Duke Evers plead with him to stop the match, but Apollo refuses to do so.
+Drago aggressively pummels him in the second round.
+Apollo falls after a particularly savage blow and lies twitching on the ground.
+After the match is called in Drago's favor, he displays no contrition, commenting to the assembled media: "If he dies, he dies."
+Apollo dies as a result of the blow.

-Frustrated by the Soviets' cold indifference, Rocky decides to challenge Drago himself, but has to surrender his championship to do so.
+Rocky decides to challenge Drago himself, but has to surrender his championship to do so.
 Drago's camp agrees to an unsanctioned 15-round fight in the Soviet Union on Christmas Day, an arrangement meant to protect Drago from the threats of violence he has been receiving in the United States.
-Rocky travels to the Soviet Union without his wife Adrian due to her disapproval of the match, setting up his training base in a remote cabin in Krasnogourbinsk with only Duke and Paulie to accompany him.
+Rocky travels to the Soviet Union without his wife Adrian due to her disapproval of the match, setting up his training base in a remote cabin in Siberia with only Duke and Paulie Pennino to accompany him.
 Duke opens up to Rocky, stating that he actually raised Apollo and that his death felt like a father losing his son, and expresses his faith in Rocky that he will emerge victorious.
 To prepare for the match, Drago uses high-tech equipment, a team of trainers and doctors monitoring his every movement, and regular doses of anabolic steroids.
 Rocky, on the other hand, does roadwork in deep snow over mountainous terrain and workouts utilizing antiquated farm equipment.
-Adrian arrives unexpectedly to give Rocky her support, which gives Rocky a new vigor.
+Adrian arrives unexpectedly five days before the fight to give Rocky her support.